ArvinZJC/PaimonTray/README.md

 <details>
   <summary>Click to expand/collapse</summary>

-- Web page login method: log into your account on the specific web page just like in a browser<sup id="source1">[1](#footnote1)</sup> to add/update an account.
+- Web page login method: log in to your account on the specific web page just like in a browser<sup id="source1">[1](#footnote1)</sup> to add/update an account.
-- Alternative login method: logging into your account by entering cookies manually is another way to add/update an account.
+- Alternative login method: logging in to your account by entering cookies manually is another way to add/update an account.
 - Not only the CN server (aka a miHoYo account) but also the global (aka a HoYoLAB account).
 - Multiple accounts<sup id="source2">[2](#footnote2)</sup> with nifty management: all your added accounts can be updated, checked and refreshed, or removed.
 - Only your selected characters: all characters (aka Genshin Impact accounts) linked with a miHoYo/HoYoLAB account are there for you to select whether to allow retrieving real-time notes.